CybotAS/CookiebotWP/readme.txt

 ### 4.3.2 ###
 Release date: October 26th 2023

-Cookiebot CMP version 4.3.2 is out!
+Cookiebot by Usercentrics version 4.3.2 is out!
 This release updates the readme content and adds some bugfixes.
 Here is the complete list of this update

 ####What's new####
 * Addon recognition between WPForms lite and pro versions